ydafalla/D-S-tream-of-Anomalies/Readme.md

 Using the Isolation Foreset we were able to detect 1133 anomalies out of 22695 records which is about 5%.

 Using One Class SVM we were able to detect 1078 anomalies out of 22695 records which is about 4.7%.

+The Local Outlier Factor algorithm was used to try to detect anomaly points.

 #### Summareis of results:
 ##### Isolation Forest: 1134 anomalies detected out of 22695 records